datanav/docs/entitymodel.rst

   }

-The entity data model supports a wide range of data types including, string, integer, decimal, boolean, URI, namespaced identifiers, bytes and datetime.
+The entity data model supports a wide range of data types including, string, integer, decimal, boolean, namespaced identifier, URI, bytes and datetime.
 Over the wire both a binary and JSON representation is used.